ivanursul/ivanursul/articles/java/openSourceCollections.md

   </tr>
 </table>

-Below, you can find some Classes from Package org.apache.commons.collections4 supported by *Apache Commons Collections*, for further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>:
+Below, you can find some Classes from Package org.apache.commons.collections4 supported by *Apache Commons Collections*.
+For further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>:
 <table>
   <tr>
     <th>Classes</th>